Justin-Thomas-Sebastian/codeup-web-exercises/javascript-1/operators.md

+# Operators Exercise

-# For each of the following code blocks, read the expression and predict what the result of evaluating it would be, then execute the expression in the Chrome console.
+## For each of the following code blocks, read the expression and predict what the result of evaluating it would be, then execute the expression in the Chrome console.

+&nbsp;

 '1' + 2